cmsc330fall25/fall25/projects/project5/project5.md

 In this portion of the project, you will implement a type checker for a new language called SmallC - a version of the language C with a subset of the features.
 You do not need to worry about lexing and parsing SmallC - a 'lexer_c.mll' and 'parser_c.mly' file have been provided for you.
 You can create an AST be using `parse_c_expr` in utop, as in some examples given later.

+>NOTE!
+You **MUST** test with `dune utop` rather than `dune utop src` for this project, as the parser helpers are defined outside of src.
+In previous projects, you may have used `dune utop src` to test in utop, but here you must use `dune utop` instead.

 The relevant variant types, ASTs, and CFGs are below:

 ```ocaml